alicious/lostincolorspace/README.md

 ### Colorful Language ###
-*3+ players, with 2 player variant*
-*2 blinks per player, plus one extra*
+*3+ players, with 2 player variant, 2 blinks per player, plus one extra*
-///// not yet playtested /////
+///// not yet playtested for more than 2 /////

 SET UP:
-* Give each player a primary/chip pair, and make hidden random goal (click a goal to hide it, then double click to randomize it while hidden).
+* Give each player a primary/chip pair, and make a  hidden random goal (click a goal to hide it, then double click to randomize it while hidden).
 * Choose a player to be the first active player.
 * Make a pool of ??6?? tokens/pennies/whatsits for scorekeeping.